 What questions should I ask when buying a used guitar for a child?

-- What is the make and model?
+- What are the make and model?

 - Why is the previous owner selling the guitar?